Tbrown1998/SCD2-Enabled-Data-Warehouse-With-Automated-ETL-Pipeline/README.md

-# End-to-End Data Warehouse Pipeline with SCD Type 2, ETL Staging, and Star Schema Modeling
+# End-to-End Data Warehouse Pipeline with SCD Logics(Type 0, Type 1, Type 2), ETL Staging Layer, and Star Schema Modeling in Data Warehouse
-### Python • PostgreSQL • Staging • Data Warehouse • Star Schema • SCD Type-2
+### Python • PostgreSQL • Staging • Data Warehouse • Star Schema • Slowly Changing Dimensions

-A complete end-to-end **data engineering pipeline** that extracts ecommerce data from a public API, stages it in PostgreSQL, and builds a production-grade **data warehouse** with a **star schema** and **Slowly Changing Dimensions (SCD Type-2)**.
+A complete end-to-end **data engineering pipeline** that extracts ecommerce data from a public API, stages it in PostgreSQL, and builds a production-grade **data warehouse** with a **star schema** and implementing **Slowly Changing Dimensions** logics.

 ---